Understanding Jira Priority Levels: A Detailed Breakdown

 - Does this issue block project progress?

-Establishing well-defined criteria ensures that teams apply priority levels consistently, reducing the likelihood of confusion and misaligned expectations.
+Well-defined criteria ensure that teams apply priority levels consistently, reducing confusion and misaligned expectations across stakeholders.

 Common Pitfalls in Prioritization (and How to Overcome Them)